 Cruise ships bring passengers across the sea on a multi-stop journey to several popular port destinations, eliminating the need to plan individual flights.
-However, cruise ships may seem like a good alternative to flying, but they can be even more polluting.
+However cruise ships may seem like a good alternative to flying, but they can be even more polluting.
 Research suggests that even the most efficient cruise ships emit 3 to 4x more carbon dioxide per person (per kilometre) than commercial flights.

-And while with flying you have the option of choosing airlines that use biofuel, cruise ships tend to burn highly polluting fossil fuels.
+And while with flying, you have the option of choosing airlines that use biofuel, cruise ships tend to burn highly polluting fossil fuels.
 But they don’t only cause environmental pollution.
 They also are a nuisance to highly popular destinations, such as Venice, because they take up the skyline and crowd the city.

 A road trip is a fun way to see many attractions and visit different cities at your own leisure.
 It’s one of the perfect ways to practice slow travel.
 And it also releases 62g less emissions than a domestic plane per kilometre and 6g less than a long-haul flight!

 For instance, if you were travelling with one other person, your CO2 emissions would be roughly 96g per person per kilometre.
-But add 2 more people and your carbon footprint is now 48g per person for each kilometre driven.
+But add 2 more people, and your carbon footprint is now 48g per person for each kilometre driven.

 But what if you’re going alone and don’t want to fly?
 Don’t worry!
 There are car-sharing platforms intending to help people travel longer distances.
-For example, blablacar.com and carpoolworld.com help both drivers and riders going to the same destination who want to share a car.
+For example, blablacar.com and carpoolworld.com help drivers and riders go to the same destination who want to share a car.
 It’s a win-win because you’re both lowering your carbon footprint.

 You’re probably familiar with the convenient ride-hailing apps that get you to where you want to go over short distances.
 But you’re probably not using the rideshare or carpool feature, especially while travelling in a place that doesn’t have good public transportation.

-Trains also offer another opportunity to slow travel as you read a book or take in the scenery.
+Trains offer another opportunity to slow travel as you read a book or take in the scenery.
 But trains can also be more convenient for you as a traveller because they’ll connect you directly between city centres, not out of the town as many airports do.

 Once you’ve arrived at your destination, you need to figure out how you’ll get around.
 If the city centre is compact, we highly recommend walking around.
-It’s a great way to immerse yourself in the streets of where you are and it doesn’t cost the earth a cent.
+It’s a great way to immerse yourself in the streets of where you are, and it doesn’t cost the earth a cent.